SoftBank's vision fund plans to make investments in Gurgaon-based Delhivery

 Carlyle has proposed to make its fresh investment in Delhivery through its Mauritius-based special purpose vehicle CA Swift Investments.

-Sources said Carlyle’s move could be to protect its existing level of stake, at about 11 percent, in the Indian logistics start-up.For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Sources said Carlyle’s move could be to protect its existing level of stake, at about 11 percent, in the Indian logistics start-up.transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.